Children, Adolescents, & Their Families

 I had the chance to speak with Voices for Children, a non-profit organization that serves the foster care youth of Brazos Valley.
 VFC serves these youth through trained volunteers as Court-Appointed Special Advocates (CASA), and it was a uniquely generous group of people in the room.
 These adults commit at least 1 year to working […]

-Welcome to our new digs here at The Oakwood Collaborative.
+Welcome to Oakwood Counseling.
 Our blog will serve as a spot for us to update periodically with resources for our clients, as well as fellow practitioners in the area.
-Each of our clinicians draws from different backgrounds in experience and training, and our hope is to draw from those […]
+Each of our clinicians draws from different backgrounds in experience and training, and our hope is to draw from those differences to offer a variety in […]